 The level of information is given in close connection to the level of detail gained from the models and their contents.
 The LoI describes the contents of information given about a BIM object at a certain time in the project.
 A high informational content can be reached, for example, by attaching the manufacturer`s product data sheet or relevant web link.
 The information density of the objects has a different relevance for each of the specialist disciplines and project members and should therefore be tailored to the recipient’s needs.

-The MEP-Assistant from PRECAST Software Engineering is an openBIM feature and enables you to convert your MEP models into Planbar data.
+The MEP-Assistant from Allplan Precast is an openBIM feature and enables you to convert your MEP models into Planbar data.
 Simply detect and solve clashes between the precast model and imported MEP objects.

 MES allows the integration of production processes in an operating ERP system.
 It is the link between machine operation and the systems used at management level.

 An MES is part of a precast part management system and operates at one with the process level.
 It is thereby responsible for production control.
 Manufacturing control is made possible in real time due to the direct connection to operating processes.
 MES provides information that helps manufacturing decision makers understand how current conditions on the plant floor can be optimized to improve production output.
 A Manufacturing Execution System enables the integration of production processes in operating ERP systems due to the connection to automation systems and the direct input given by employees in manual production processes.

 These three technical disciplines encompass the systems that make building interiors suitable for human occupancy.